 RELATED: IP sees boost in Q2 earnings; CEO expects near-term challenges

-“Our third quarter earnings are above our outlook,” Silvernail says.
+“Our third-quarter earnings are above our outlook,” Silvernail says.
 “Higher prices across the portfolio, including benefits from our packaging go-to-market strategy, were supported by a moderately improving box demand environment.
 We also had higher operating costs and lower volumes due to seasonality and commercial actions to improve profitability.”

-As far as IP’s pending merger with DS Smith, the company says the regulatory process is still underway and now expects the deal to close early in the first quarter of 2025 rather than the fourth quarter of this year.
+As far as IP’s pending merger with DS Smith, the company says the regulatory process is still underway and it now expects the deal to close early in the first quarter of 2025 rather than the fourth quarter of this year.

 “We are very excited to complete the DS Smith acquisition,” Silvernail said during the company’s earnings call Oct.
 31. “We are bringing together two great organizations and building winning positions in the attractive markets of North America and Europe. … Our teams are actively involved in planning for the integration.”